Customer Care Policy

 • Adherence to conditions as stipulated on the ticket or promotional materials or as set by the venue.

-• Refraining from smoking.
+• Refraining from smoking, except in designated areas.

 • Refraining from causing excessive noise or movement during a performance.